apostrophecms/mechanic/README.md

 mechanic update mysite --autoindex=false
 ```

+In a typical proxy configuration, this makes it possible to use an `index.html` file as a cached static version of a resource with a "pretty URL" like `/people` that would normally hit your back end server.

 ## Static websites

 Although static websites will never be a primary use case for `mechanic`, you can set up a perfectly reasonable static webserver like this: